Breastfeeding and Working – English version - HE2106

 If you’re going to be giving your baby expressed breast milk:

-• Get baby used to having your expressed milk.
+• get baby used to having your expressed milk in a bottle.

-If you have difficulties getting support from your workplace, phone the EEO trust (09) 525 3023 or visit www.diversityworksnz.org.nz
+If you have difficulties getting support from your workplace, visit diversityworksnz.org.nz for advice and support.

 Storing

-• Express your breast milk into a clean, airtight container with a sealed lid.
+• Express your breast milk into a clean, airtight container with a sealed lid or a breast milk bag.

 • Date all stored milk.